mycsphd/mycsphd.github.io/_drafts/ms-vs-phd.md

 ### What will I learn?

-Getting a Ph.D. will teach you how to extend humankind's understanding of computing.
+Getting a Ph.D. in CS will teach you how to extend humankind's understanding of computing.
 In addition, you will learn a wide range of technical, organizational, and communication skills.
 This education goes far beyond a masters degree in both breadth and depth.